January 10, 2018

 1 cup water

-1 to 2 whole serrano peppers, stem removed
+1 to 2 whole serrano chile, stem removed

 1 teaspoon sea salt

-For a spicier curry, add an additional serrano pepper.
+• For a spicier curry, add an additional serrano chile.

-Replace the mint with 2 tablespoons of fresh rosemary or 1 cup of fresh basil or sage.
+• Replace the mint with 2 tablespoon of fresh rosemary or 1 cup of fresh basil or sage.